AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 * My exploration work includes both Steering and Throttle learning as in a hurry mode.
   This is my first prototype to test out the idea just to see what happen.
 I only tried on Track 1.
   The result was not too shabby.
 At least the car stayed on the track with the variable speed (upto 30 mph) which I trained it to drive!
   However, some what improvement is needed.
-The car might struggle to go uphills or incredible speed down hills.
+The car might struggle to go uphills on start-up or incredible speed down hills.
+  One could use throttle information to adjust the speed accordingly to the tracks.

 [//]: # (Image References)